 What is the definition of research methodology?

 The practical “how” of any piece of research is referred to as research technique.
-It’s about how a researcher designs a study in a systematic way to produce accurate and reliable results that address the study’s goals and objectives.
+It’s about how a researcher systematically designs a study to produce accurate and reliable results that address the study’s goals and objectives.

 The methodology section in the dissertation or research paper mainly includes the discussion of the method which you have used for performing an investigation.
 It is a section in a thesis, dissertation, or research paper that provides the reader with ease in analyzing the validity and reliability of research.
 The methodology section of the research paper involves:

 - A technique used for a collection of facts